williamho/gitstats/README.md

 gitstats is a statistics generator for git repositories.
 It is mostly intended for developers, as a way to check some development statistics for a project.

 Currently it produces only HTML output with tables and graphs.

+This forked version ignores merge commits.

 Requirements
 ============